opendocsg/slw-judgments-backfill/2003_SGHC_128/report.md

 _Future loss of earnings_

 21     The plaintiff was born on 18 July 1958.
 That would make him 44 years old at the time of the assessment.
-In _Wee Sia Tian v Kong Thik Boon_ [1996] 3 SLR 513 the plaintiff was a c arpenter aged 48 at the time of the hearing.
+In _Wee Sia Tian v Kong Thik Boon_ <span class="citation">[1996] 3 SLR 513</span> the plaintiff was a c arpenter aged 48 at the time of the hearing.
 Prakash J affirmed the assistant registrar’s using a multiplier of eight.
 In the c irc umstanc es, I will apply a multiplier of nine in the present c ase.

 22     I have used a multiplic and of 1500 RMB for the period of 26 July 2002 to 4 Marc h 2003 for pre-trial loss of earnings after taking into ac c ount the plaintiff’s duty to mitigate by seeking alternative employment.
 For loss of future earnings, I use the same multiplic and of 1500 RMB per month.